 Happy 2020 dear friends!
-In this post, we decided to tell you about revolution happening in fashion.
+Hope you had a great start into the new decade!
+To kick-start yet another innovative year, we decided to tell you about revolution happening in the fashion industry.

 Today’s $2.5T fashion industry can be hardly considered socially and environmentally responsible.
 According to a 2018 UN report, it is the second highest user of water worldwide, producing 20% of global water waste.
 The apparel industry accounts for 10% of global carbon emissions.
 The rise of affordable low-quality clothing has also led to increased textile waste, with 21 billion tons ending up in landfills annually.
 Not to mention that most of the clothes are made in places with weak labor law enforcement and human rights violations.